statds/practicing-git-ashleymerritt/learningGit.md

 Using Git
 Familiarize yourself with Git by visiting the official Git project site and reading the ProGit book.
 You can also review the Git command list.

-Using GitHub
-GitHub Skills offers free interactive courses that are built into GitHub with instant automated feedback and help.
-Learn to open your first pull request, make your first open source contribution, create a GitHub Pages site, and more.
-For more information about course offerings, see GitHub Skills.

 Become better acquainted with GitHub through our getting started articles.
 See our GitHub flow for a process introduction.
 Refer to our overview guides to walk through basic concepts.